gusaln/expense-tracker/docs/design.md

 `Categories` are no more than a way of grouping transactions in similar buckets.
 The user can create as many as they like to organize themselves.
 Also, the system will allow `categories` for `incomes`, so that the user can not just answer _Where is my money going?_ but also _Where is my money coming from?_
-This is not usually a mistery for must people, but it is nevertheless useful for some.
+This is not usually a mystery for must people, but it is nevertheless useful for some.
 Income categories and expense categories are different since it does not make sense, for example, to share `Food` as a category for both.

 Also, transfers do not have categories.
 I see no use case for they to have such attribute.
-If you `transfer` money from your _Bank ABC account_ to your _Wallet_ via an ATM for _stealthly_ buying something, then the reason for spending the money will be recorded in the `expense` of the _Wallet_.
+If you `transfer` money from your _Bank ABC account_ to your _Wallet_ via an ATM for _stealthily_ buying something, then the reason for spending the money will be recorded in the `expense` of the _Wallet_.

 ### Current balance

 There are two approaches to produce the balance:
 - compute the current balance for each account every time it is needed and
 - keep the current balance stored with the account and modify it every time a transaction involving the account is done.